Train Amsterdam Cologne

 Cheap train tickets Amsterdam Cologne

-What is the price of a train ticket from Amsterdam to Cologne?
+What time is the first train from Amsterdam to Cologne?

 Visiting the city of Cologne